IntentArchitect/Docs/articles/module-building/templates/tutorial-create-a-template/04-create-a-files-per-model-template/create-a-files-per-model-template.md

 ---
-uid: module-building.tutorials.creating-modules-net.create-templates-per-model
+uid: module-building.templates.tutorial-create-a-template.create-a-files-per-model-template
 ---
-# Create files per Model
+# Create a "Files Per Model" template

 In this next part of the tutorial, we will extend our `MyModules.Entities` Module to create and manage domain entities based on the `Domain` Designer.
 To do this we will create a Template which generates a new file for each entity which has been created in the `Domain` Designer.